List of The Galaxy Railways characters: Frell

 Frell is a girl from an alternate universe.
 She was on an interstellar cruise with a group of friends when the ship was destroyed during an electromagnetic storm.
 Her escape pod then slipped through an inter-dimensional fault line and was transported to the Galaxy Railways universe.
 Her pod was then found by Sirius Platoon.
-She is about 10–13 years old.
+She is about 10 years old.

 She has remarkable cooking ability and was installed as Temporary Head Chef of Sirius Platoon during the latter half of Season 2.

 Spica Platoon

 The all female Platoon, it is named after the blue giant Spica star, which holds the title of being the brightest star in the Virgo constellation.
 It is another main Platoon in the series.
 Their engine is Flame Swallow.
 Unlike Sirius and Vega Platoons, their engine is not based on any real life locomotives.

 Their engine was destroyed and the members survived except for Julia, who is badly injured.
 The engine was destroyed, but was rebuilt in Season 2.
+The Flame Swallow, Big One, and the Cepheus Platoon's train are equipped with Cosmo Matrix Cannon post-invasion of Alfort Armada and used only once to escape the dimensional rift at the end of the Season 2.